orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 A minimal envelope may include commitments to:

-- decision identifier
+- decision identifier;
-- timestamp or timestamp claim
+- timestamp or timestamp claim;
-- policy or model version
+- policy or model version;
-- input commitment
+- input commitment;
-- output commitment
+- output commitment;
-- relevant rule or threshold commitment
+- relevant rule or threshold commitment;
-- operator identity or system identity
+- operator identity or system identity;
-- canonicalization method
+- canonicalization method;
-- hash algorithm
+- hash algorithm;
-- signature method
+- signature method;
-- reconstruction instructions
+- reconstruction instructions;
-- custody assumptions
+- custody assumptions;
-- materiality assumptions
+- materiality assumptions;
-- verification metadata
+- verification metadata.

 The exact contents depend on the domain and privacy constraints.

 A-DAP does not require publishing sensitive personal data.

 It requires that the relevant decision state be committed in a way that can later be reconstructed or challenged under defined conditions.

+---

 ## Commit Before Explain